federated-directory/help2/login.md

 ## Reset password

-If you use a Federated Directory account and you have forgotten or lost your password, then, you should follow the procedure below.
-If you do not have isolated Federated Directory account, you will follow the password reset procedure of your SSO provider.
+If you use a Federated Directory account to login and you have forgotten your password, then you should follow the procedure below.
+If you're utilizing a Microsoft, Google, or any other third-party account to sign into Federated Directory, you'll need to adhere to their respective password recovery process.

 **The password reset page**